AndrewCarterUK/andrewcarteruk.github.io/_posts/2021-12-21-needlephobia-machine-learning.md

 The call was marginal at best, but I decided that it would be preferable to consolidate all of my needle viewing into a few hours.
 The alternative was living with the prospect of frequently encountering such images for months and maybe years to come.

 Initially it was difficult (and slow) to find enough good training examples for my dataset.
-The BBC website has an offensive amount of needle photos, but not the hundreds that I needed to train my model.
+The BBC website hosts an offensive number of needle photos, but not the hundreds that I needed to train my model.
 Luckily, they cite their supplier.

 ![getty images attributation](/images/needlephobia/getty-images-attributation.png)